 Hebrews 1:3 tells us that Jesus is the radiance of God’s glory and the exact imprint of His nature.
 Just as God is Yahweh, the great I AM, so is Jesus.
 As God must act in accordance with His character, so must the Son.
 And just as there is no deceit in the God who faithfully keeps all of His promises, so it is with our Savior.
 We can trust the words of Jesus who is himself the Word.

 Consider then his statement in John 11:25: “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live.”
 This is absolute truth and the source of our joy!
 These words proclaim we have an eternal hope; for we know that those who receive Christ are hidden in him (Colossians 3:3).
-This means that his defeat of death has become our defeat of death; as Jesus has conquered the grave, we have become more than conquerors (Romans 8:37); and just as he has risen, so we have been raised to new life (Romans 6:4).
-The empty tomb is the guarantee that even death cannot keep us from life.
+This means that his defeat of death has become our defeat of death; as Jesus has conquered the grave, we have become more than conquerors (Romans 8:37); and just as he has risen, so we are raised to new life spiritually in the present (Romans 6:4) and will be raised to new life physically at His second coming (1 Corinthians 15:21-23).
+Truly, the empty tomb is the guarantee that even death cannot keep us from life.

 In light of the empty tomb my answer is a resounding “Yes!”
 For I know that I serve a living Savior.
 As the Apostle Peter said, we have “a living hope through the resurrection of Jesus Christ from the dead, to obtain an inheritance which is imperishable and undefiled and will not fade away, reserved in heaven for you” (1 Peter 1:3-4).
 These words affirm the words of Jesus himself.
-And I have no doubt that all will be just as he said.
+And I wholly believe that all will be just as he said.